doorfortyfour/DataboxDocumentation/docs/DataboxObject.md

 Should be used for save game data only.
 Do not use it for your initial database data as it will not be included in a build.

 `Streaming Asset Path:`
 Uses the "StreamingAssets" folder inside of your project.
-Great for files that should be loaded and saved upon runtime.
+Great for files that should be loaded during runtime.

 `Resources:`
 Use the resources path for loading the database file from a resources folder.
 It's not possible to save to a resources folder during runtime.